 5. Importing hedgehogs in the United States can only be done at certain ports, and the animals must have proper permits.
 Importing them from New Zealand — or any region that the U.S. Customs and Border Protection has designated as a place where foot-and-mouth disease exists — is forbidden.
 Smuggling hedgehogs is highly frowned upon.

-6. Because they are considered wildlife, it's illegal to keep a hedgehog as a pet in many parts of the United States, including California, Arizona, Georgia, Hawaii, Maine, New York City, Pennsylvania and Washington, D.C.
+6. Because they are considered wildlife, it's illegal to keep a hedgehog as a pet in many parts of the United States, including California, Georgia, Hawaii, Maine, New York City and Pennsylvania.
 Hedgehogs need a lot of special care to be kept as pets, and anyone considering doing so should do their research first.

 7. The earliest known member of the family that includes hedgehogs lived about 58 million years ago.
 The smallest hedgehog ever, Silvacola acares, lived 52 million years ago in a rainforest in northern British Columbia.
 It was about 2 inches long.